-Slow push will generate long and heavy underspin ball.
+The slow push will generate long and heavy underspin ball.

-Fast push will return the ball faster, but less spin.
+The fast push will return the ball faster, but less spin.
 For fast push, you contact the ball at the early timing, position 2 timing.

 If you don’t know the timing position (from 1 to 5), you can read the tutorial “Optimal timing in table tennis”.

 3 tips to do play a push in table tennis

 To do this technique properly, you need to apply these 3 tips:

 - Adjust the racket angle

 The timing is very important.
 It affects the spin and the speed of the ball.

 For the fast push, contact the ball earlier (like the pro).
 Professional players tend to push earlier to make pressure on the opponent.